Halleymedia/unobtrusive-vue/README.md

  * Add only one root HTML node in a component.

+You **may**:

+ * Self-close custom components, even if Vue [recommends against it](https://vuejs.org/v2/style-guide/#Self-closing-components-strongly-recommended).

 You **should**:

  * Use ES6 class `properties` for two-way data binding and `getters` for one-way data binding since properties are publicly writable, getters are not;

  * Transform templates at build-time using webpack or gulp.
 If you don't, then it will be done at runtime and that will break compatibility with IE11 since it's using some regexp functionality which is missing from IE11.

-You **should NOT**:

- * Use the `class` attribute with moustached syntax because that get complicated fast.
+ * NOT use the `class` attribute with moustached syntax because that get complicated fast.
 Instead, keep things simple: use individual `data-*` attributes named as you like e.g.
    ```
    <my-component data-hidden="{{isHidden}}">Thing</my-component>
    ```